OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/app-service-web/web-sites-nodejs-chat-app-socketio.md

               </rules>
             </rewrite>
             <!--
-              You can control how Node is hosted within IIS using the following options:
+              You can control how Node is hosted within IIS using hello following options:
-                * watchedFiles: semi-colon separated list of files that will be watched for changes to restart the server
+                * watchedFiles: semi-colon separated list of files that will be watched for changes toorestart hello server
-                * node_env: will be propagated to node as NODE_ENV environment variable
+                * node_env: will be propagated toonode as NODE_ENV environment variable
-                * debuggingEnabled - controls whether the built-in debugger is enabled
+                * debuggingEnabled - controls whether hello built-in debugger is enabled

               See https://github.com/tjanczuk/iisnode/blob/master/src/samples/configuration/web.config for a full list of options
             -->